-I don?t think I?m too far off the mark to say that many working professionals in Singapore simply lack the time to manage their finances and investments properly.
+I don’t think I’m too far off the mark to say that many working professionals in Singapore simply lack the time to manage their finances and investments properly.
 Long hours in the office and work-life commitments can take up a lot of time and energy, leaving one too drained to think about anything more besides hitting the sack.
+That’s why many choose to leave their investing with professionals.
+Problem is, it’s hard to tell how good these people are without knowing what investing is all about in the first place.
+I love investing, and would very likely choose…

 I don’t think I’m too far off the mark to say that many working professionals in Singapore simply lack the time to manage their finances and investments properly.
 Long hours in the office and work-life commitments can take up a lot of time and energy, leaving one too drained to think about anything more besides hitting the sack.